openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/web/cj-web-debugging-with-devtools.md

     ]
     ```

-### Connect the Device to a Computer
+### Connect the Device to the Computer

-Connect the device to a computer and enable Developer Mode to prepare for subsequent port forwarding operations.
+Connect the device to the computer and enable Developer Mode to prepare for subsequent port forwarding operations.

-1. Enable Developer Mode on the device and turn on USB debugging.
+1. Enable Developer Mode on the device and activate USB debugging.

-    (1) In the terminal system, check if "Developer Options" exists under "Settings > System."
-If not, go to "Settings > About" and tap "Version Number" seven times consecutively until the prompt "Enable Developer Mode" appears.
-Click "Confirm" and enter the PIN (if set).
-The device will restart automatically.
+    (1) Check if "Developer Options" exists under "Settings > System" on the terminal system.
+If not, go to "Settings > About" and click "Version Number" seven times consecutively until the prompt "Developer Mode Enabled" appears.
+Click "Confirm Enable," enter the PIN (if set), and the device will restart automatically.

     (2) Connect the terminal to the computer using a USB cable.
 Under "Settings > System > Developer Options," toggle the "USB Debugging" switch.
-Click "Allow" in the "Allow USB Debugging" pop-up.
+Click "Allow" on the "Allow USB Debugging" popup.

-2. Use the `hdc` command to connect to the device.
+2. Use the hdc command to connect to the device.

-    Open the command line and execute the following command to check if `hdc` can detect the device.
+    Open the command line and execute the following command to check if hdc can discover the device.

     ```shell
     hdc list targets
     ```

-    - If the command returns the device ID, `hdc` has successfully connected to the device.
+    - If the command returns the device ID, it means hdc has successfully connected to the device.

         ![hdc_list_targets_success](figures/devtools_resources_hdc_list_targets_success.png)

-    - If the command returns `[Empty]`, `hdc` has not detected the device.
+    - If the command returns `[Empty]`, it means hdc has not discovered the device.

         ![hdc_list_targets_empty](figures/devtools_resources_hdc_list_targets_empty.jpg)

-3. Enter the `hdc shell`.
+3. Enter hdc shell.

-    After the `hdc` command connects to the device, execute the following command to enter the `hdc shell`.
+    After hdc successfully connects to the device, execute the following command to enter hdc shell.

     ```shell
     hdc shell